 Amy Florian MA and Fellow of Thanatology

-She holds a Master’s Degree and is a Fellow in Thanatology (the highest level of certification in the field of grief studies).
-She teaches a graduate class at Loyola University Chicago, she has worked with over 2,000 grieving people, and she consults with firms, corporations, and individuals nationwide.
+Amy holds a Master’s Degree and is a Fellow in Thanatology (the highest level of certification in the field of grief studies).
+She taught a graduate class at Loyola University of Chicago for nine years, has worked with over 2,000 grieving people, and consults with firms, corporations, and individuals around the globe.

 How My Company Came To Be